Yakuza 4: Plot

 Months later, the group meets outside Akiyama's office, where he intends to restart his business.
-Date rejoins the police and asks Kiryu what he intends to do; Kiryu, Daigo, and a newly-freed Majima appoint Saejima as patriarch of his own family at Tojo Clan headquarters.
+Date rejoins the police and asks Kiryu what he intends to do; Kiryu, Daigo, and a newly freed Majima appoint Saejima as patriarch of his own family at Tojo Clan headquarters.

 Soundtrack

 The theme song to the Japanese version, played during the introductory video when starting the game, is "Butterfly City" by Japanese hip-hop artist Zeebra featuring Ryo the Skywalker and Mummy D. (Rhymester) with music by DJ Hasebe (also known as Old Nick).
 The music video, posted on Ariola Japan's YouTube channel, disclosed that R&B singer Double contributed vocals to the song.
-The CD was released by Ariola Japan (SME) on March 17, 2010 in a regular edition (BVCL-89) and a first-press limited edition, including a bonus video DVD (BVCL-87) and an alternate cover with Kiryu.
+The CD was released by Ariola Japan (SME) on March 17, 2010, in a regular edition (BVCL-89) and a first-press limited edition, including a bonus video DVD (BVCL-87) and an alternate cover with Kiryu.
 Zeebra first contributed to the series with Ryū ga Gotoku Kenzan!'s opening theme, "Bushido".
 The western version removes these songs and replaces them with original pieces due to licensing issues.

-Marketing
+Release

+The game was formally announced on July 24, 2009.
+A promotional video was presented at the 2009 Tokyo Game Show.
+It was released on March 18, 2010, in Japan, after a playable demo was released on the Japanese PlayStation Store on March 5.
+Yakuza 4 was released in Europe and North America in March 2011.

 Limited edition apparel was released in Japan and the United States.

 Three new tie-ins were made to shops: Watami's izakaya (和民) on Nakamichi Street, and Cuez Bar and Milestone in the underground.
 Advertisements for other companies (such as Nico Nico Douga) are in the game, especially on the walls in the underground.
 Promotional flyers can be found in the underground of the bowling alley, some of which offer discounts on in-game products, and there is advertising on both sets of coin lockers.
 A staff member at Volcano, the pachislot building, will ask for a password obtainable from the 777town website.
 Kamurocho residents' conversations refer to companies such as 777town.

 Reception

 Yakuza 4 received mostly positive reviews from critics.
 The game received an Award for Excellence at the 2010 Japan Game Awards, and received a score of 38 out of 40 from Famitsu.
-GameSpot described it as 'positively bursting with other things to do', and found the story 'benefits a great deal from its focus on four distinct heroes', thought noted that it 'isn't always told in an engaging way'.
+GameSpot described it as 'positively bursting with other things to do', and found the story 'benefits a great deal from its focus on four distinct heroes', though noted that it 'isn't always told in an engaging way'.
 It has a valuation of 78 out of 100 on Metacritic based on 59 reviews.